 1. Introduce Yourself (anytime after they accept your connection request)

-Just say: hi, this is who I am, this is who you are, here’s why I connected.
+Just say: hi, this is who I am and here’s why I connected.
+Try this template:

 “Hey [Name], thanks for connecting!
 I’m a [type of freelancer] for [types of companies you help].
 I saw [something about them], [your remark about it].”